| This book

 account for the massive difference between several thousand years and

 several billion years.
+This is

 where the RATE team comes in.
 These researchers proposed the idea